Natural Baby Life logo (480 x 130)

 Leaking in diaper bag

-In order to prevent this, insert the traveling disc that came with your bottle under the nipple and take it out when you are ready to feed your baby.
-You can also buy a travel cap (just make sure you get the right one for your specific bottle type) that goes on in place of the nipple.
-If you are in a pinch, store your bottle in a pocket in the bag and make sure it stays upright.
+To prevent this, insert the traveling disc that came with your bottle under the nipple and take it out when you are ready to feed your baby.
+You can also buy a travel cap that goes on in place of the nipple.
+If you’re in a pinch, store your bottle in a pocket in the bag and make sure it stays upright.

 Comotomo baby bottles leaking

-Comotomo bottles are popular because their shape and silicone construction closely mimics the contour and feel of a breast, and also because their construction is very simple and easy to clean and maintain.
+Comotomo bottles are popular because their shape and silicone construction closely mimics the contour and feel of a breast.
+Their construction is also very simple and easy to clean and maintain.
 If your Comotomo bottle is leaking, it will probably be just as easy to fix.

 If the leak is coming from the vents on either side of the nipple, there is probably a little bit of residue clogging the vent.
 To clean it out, run hot water over the nipple and massage the vents to break up any clogs.
-After that, place the nipple in boiling water for five minutes; not only will this sterilize the nipple for your baby’s use, it will also help melt any remaining clumps and ensure that the vents are clear.
+After that, place the nipple in boiling water for five minutes.
+Not only will this sterilize the nipple for your baby’s use, it will also help melt any remaining clumps and ensure the vents are clear.

 Philips Avent Natural bottles leaking

-Philips Avent Natural bottles are great because the nipple design promotes a natural latch to help avoid nipple confusion, but the bottle system is not overly difficult to assemble or clean even if they may take a little getting used to.
+Philips Avent Natural bottles are great because the nipple design promotes a natural latch to help avoid nipple confusion, but the bottle system is not overly difficult to assemble or clean.

-If you check out the base of the nipple, you will see a couple of small notches.
-When assembling the top, make sure these notches line up with vents to ensure the bottle is functioning properly.
+If you check out the base of the nipple, you’ll see a couple of small notches.
+When assembling the top, make sure these notches line up with the vents to ensure the bottle is functioning properly.
 The best way to get a good seal when putting the top together is to assemble it immediately after washing when the parts are still wet.

 Bottles not venting